Who Am I?

 Started a battle against morbid obesity at age 15, survived two plastic surgeries, and three burnout crisis.
 Coached and taught small children, adults, and seniors.
 Lives between England and Portugal.
 Can’t live without sun, writing, books and coffee.

 Hi!
-My name is Vanessa and I’m a Wellbeing Doctor.
+My name is Vanessa and I’m a writer, therapist, and teacher focused on heart-centred interventions.
 After studying Psychology and Coaching for more than a decade, I decided to transform what I learned and experienced into transformative programs and useful tools for people who aspire to lead a happier and more meaningful life!

 The number #1 reason why we struggle so much with being happy in this modern world is the lack of hope and direction in life.
 As a result, our wellbeing is dramatically affected over time and becomes the second reason why changing our lives feels so overwhelmingly impossible.
 We get tired and start feeling defeated.